Maheshnath09/SubmitWise/README.md

 ---

-## 🌟 What is ProjectGen AI?
+## 🌟 What is SubmitWise?

-ProjectGen AI is a production-ready SaaS platform that **generates complete semester project deliverables** for Indian engineering and diploma students.
+SubmitWise is a production-ready AI SaaS platform that **generates complete semester project deliverables** for Indian engineering and diploma students.
 Using **Groq's Llama 3.3 70B** model with RAG (Retrieval-Augmented Generation), it produces professional-grade outputs following **GTU, VTU, AICTE, and Government Polytechnic standards**.

 ### ✨ What You Get